umhau/FriendlyIdiots/fabric-1.20.1/readme.txt

 5. Launch minecraft and enable resource packs

 	5a.
-Select the new installation option for 'fabric 1.20.1' from the homepage dropdown or from the Installations tab (see figure "doc/5a  select installation inside launcher.png").
+Select the new installation option for 'fabric 1.20.1' (or whatever you named the most recent installation) from the homepage dropdown or from the Installations tab (see figure "doc/5a  select installation inside launcher.png").
 Launch that.

 	5b.
 At the Multiplayer vs Singleplayer selection window, choose 'options' -> 'resource packs'.